The Education of Little Tree (film): Production

 The screenplay for the film was adapted from the 1976 fictional memoir of the same title by Asa Earl Carter (published under the pseudonym Forrest Carter) about an orphaned boy raised by his paternal Scottish-descent grandfather and Cherokee grandmother in the Great Smoky Mountains.
 In 1991, nearly two decades after its publication, it was revealed that Carter had in fact been a segregationist, anti-Semite, and member of the Ku Klux Klan, which marred critical discussion of the book.
 Carter's true identity was also questioned after the book's publication in 1976, but he did not address inquiries regarding it, and died three years later in 1979.
+The screenplay was written by Louise Green, a local television host who first met Carter in September 1975.
+According to Green, Carter felt that she had a "real feeling" for the book's spiritual elements.
+Green had written scripts for five medical documentaries but had no experience making scripts for feature films.
+When Carter asked her to write a screenplay for the book in late 1978, she initially expressed reluctance to the idea but relented after he offered to pay her $25,000.
+She showed the screenplay to Carter in April 1979.
+He skimmed through it, expressed his approval, and put it in his suitcase, without bringing up his promised payment.

 Writer-director Richard Friedenberg adapted the screenplay shortly after completing his Norman Maclean adaptation of A River Runs Through It (1995).
 Commenting on the controversial nature of Carter as an individual, Friedenberg stated: "Here was this guy, who did bad things, disappeared off the face of the earth in Alabama, where he was a Ku Kluxer, and reappeared in the Oklahoma-Texas area near the Cherokee reservation of the western Cherokee nation, where he proceeded to write several books.
 It strikes me he spent his literary life, and whoever he was in his second phase, in some kind of grand apology for his first life."
 Friedenberg was originally drawn to the book and chose to adapt it as he felt that "characters and milieu they were in represented everything that was good about America and everything that was bad."
 Prior to Friedenberg's involvement, filmmakers Steven Spielberg and his former producing partnership between Peter Guber and Jon Peters had considered adapting the work into a feature film.

 Joseph Ashton, who stars in the film as the titular Little Tree, is himself of Cherokee ancestry.